 Instructor: Georgy Levit

 Format: Lectures and Student Workshops

 Crosslisting: CTMP 2203.03

-HSTC 2207.03: Ghosts in the Machine: Topics in the History of Science, Technology and Mind

-One of the most radical and enduring outcomes of the scientific revolution is the idea that nature, including living organisms and sentient beings, can be understood as a kind of machine.
-The course examines selected topics in the development of this mechanical conception of the world from the 17th century to the present, paying particular attention to issues surrounding the nature of life and consciousness.
+HSTC 2207.03: Ghosts in the Machine: Topics in the History of Science, Technology and Mind examines selected topics in the development of this mechanical conception of the world from the 17th century to the present, paying particular attention to issues surrounding the nature of life and consciousness.
 Topics will include the "mechanical philosophy" of the 17th and 18th centuries, the vitalist-mechanist debates of the 18th and 19th centuries, animal magnetism, the God as watchmaker analogy, mechanistic aspects of Darwinism, behaviourism, cybernetics, artificial intelligence, and recent developments in neuroscience.